Wednesday PM Forecast: Dry and less humid tomorrow, rain and humidity return by the weekend

 Tonight and Tomorrow: Tonight, we will cool down into the upper 70's, with some neighborhoods potentially reaching the upper 60's!
 Tomorrow, humidity will be down once again and highs will top out around 97 degrees.
 Cloud cover will be minimal and rainfall looks very unlikely.
 The lower humidity will unfortunately not last long, so enjoy it while it last.

 Up Next: Moisture starts to return to the area starting on Friday.
 With that, expect increased humidity and also the chance of some spotty showers.
 Moisture looks to increases greatly on Saturday, and around 50% of the viewing area could see some rainfall.
 This coverage of rain could potentially go higher.
-This pattern will last until some some drier air potentially filters into the area by the middle of next week.
+This pattern will last until some drier air potentially filters into the area by the middle of next week.

 Get the latest 7-day forecast and real time weather updates HERE.